bitmark-inc/docs/bitmark-references/bitmark-node-software/payment-verification.md

 In this section, we will introduce

-* How a user pay to its bitmark transactions by blockchain payment
+* How does the payment flow look like
-* How bitmarkd validate a transaction which requires a payment from bitcoin / litecoin blockchain
+* How does bitmarkd validate a transaction which requires a payment from bitcoin / litecoin blockchain

-## Overview
+## Flow

 When a user submit a new transaction to the blockchain by RPC, bitmarkd will process it and return a transaction detail that inlcudes payment information.

 Someone needs to pay for the bitmark transaction by either bitcoin or litecoin blockchain according to the payment information.
+In the payment transaction, it must include the payment id by using `OP_RETURN` opcode.

 Once bitmark blockchain detects a payment transaction from either blockchain, the target bitmark transaction will be marked as verified and wait for miners to put it into a block.

-## Reservoir
+## Reservoir Module

 Reservoir is module that is used to validating and storing transactions.